mugil24/Pharma/README.md

   <div class="container mt-5">
     <div class="row">
       <div class="col-md-8">
-        <h1 class="display-12"><br>WELCOME TO VITALRX PHARMACY</h1><br>
+        <h1 class="display-12"><br>WELCOME TO MUGIL PHARMACY</h1><br>
-      <p class="lead">Welcome to VitalRx Pharmacy, your trusted partner in health and wellness.</p>
+      <p class="lead">Welcome to Mugil Pharmacy, your trusted partner in health and wellness.</p>
-      <p class="lead">At VitalRx Pharmacy, we understand the importance of accessible and reliable healthcare services.
+      <p class="lead">At Mugil Pharmacy, we understand the importance of accessible and reliable healthcare services.
 That's why we are dedicated to providing you with personalized care and top-quality products.</p>
       <p class="lead">Our team of pharmacists and healthcare professionals is committed to helping you achieve your health goals.
 Whether you need prescription medications, over-the-counter remedies, or expert advice, we're here to support you every step of the way.</p>
-      <p class="lead">Thank you for choosing VitalRx Pharmacy.
+      <p class="lead">Thank you for choosing Mugil Pharmacy.
 We look forward to being your partner in health and wellness, and to helping you lead a healthier, happier life.</p>
       </div>
       <div class="col-md-4"></div>
     </div>